CUSP-NYU/RCF/README.md

   ```

-### CUSP RCF Portal
+### CUSP RCF Dashboard

-***The CUSP RCF Portal is temporarily inaccessible due to an upgrade; please access the CUSP RCF environment via SSH or the CUSP JupyterHub Portal in the meantime.***

-The [CUSP RCF Portal](https://serv.cusp.nyu.edu/dash_beta/#/) is a one-stop shop for all things related to the RCF.
+The [CUSP RCF Portal](https://datahub.cusp.nyu.edu) is a one-stop shop for all things related to the RCF.
 Simply log in with your CUSP credentials.

 From there, you can access all tools available to you, including terminals and remote desktops (Linux and Windows).
 On the remote desktops, you can use software like ESRI ArcMap, QGIS, MS Office, MATLAB, and more.